flare-foundation/governance-proposals/SIP/SIP_3.md

 If this proposal is accepted, the hard-coded node IDs will be removed, and the underlying proof-of-stake consensus will be enabled, so that nodes will need to be staked to validate.

+As a first step, Songbird validators will not be required to run an FTSO data provider as Flare validators are.
+This restriction will be introduced at a later stage.

 ### 2.2 Enable Staking on Songbird Validators

 If this proposal is accepted, staking parameters will be set to the equivalent of those on the Flare network.